What Is Inflation Guard on a Home Insurance Policy?

 Does inflation guard cover the rising cost of labor, not just materials?

 Yes.
 Inflation guard is designed to reflect total replacement cost increases, which include both materials and labor.
-Since labor costs have been rising approximately 4% annually and represent a significant portion of total rebuild expenses, this is an important piece of the protection.
-However, in periods of extreme wage growth or severe labor shortages, a fixed-percentage inflation guard may not fully keep up — which is why pairing it with extended replacement cost coverage is a smart strategy.
+Since a roughly 500,000-worker construction labor shortfall continues to push wages higher in 2026, and labor represents a significant portion of total rebuild expenses, this is an important piece of the protection.
+However, in periods of extreme wage growth or severe labor shortages, a fixed-percentage inflation guard may not fully keep up, which is why pairing it with extended replacement cost coverage is a smart strategy.

 Should I rely on inflation guard alone, or do I need additional coverage?

 Inflation guard is a valuable foundation, but it works best as part of a layered approach.
-Experts recommend combining inflation guard with extended replacement cost coverage — which adds a 10%–50% buffer above your limit at claim time.
+Experts recommend combining inflation guard with extended replacement cost coverage, which adds a 10% to 50% buffer above your limit at claim time.
 Also consider having a professional replacement cost estimate done periodically to make sure your base Coverage A limit is accurate to begin with.
-Given 2026's elevated construction costs, relying on inflation guard alone without reviewing your underlying limit could still leave you exposed.
+With construction input prices up 7% year-over-year and tariff-driven metal price spikes still in play, relying on inflation guard alone without reviewing your underlying limit could still leave you exposed.